 - Have a business plan that you can share with the lender if you’re buying or starting a new practice

 Having a history of paying all your bills on time, and having enough savings to cover short-term emergencies, can go a long way toward qualifying for dental practice loans.
-With a strong track record, you may even be able to qualify for a large equipment or practice loan without putting any money down or paying an origination fee.
+With a strong track record, you may even be able to qualify for a large equipment or dental practice loan without putting any money down or paying an origination fee.

-Dental Financing Use Cases
+Dental Practice Financing Use Cases

-Start a New Dental Practice
+Starting a New Dental Practice

 If you plan on building your practice from the ground up, you may want to look for a graduated loan.
-These start with low or interest-only payments, which limit your expenses during the initial construction and opening phases Some creditors will also release loan disbursements over time, either to you or by directly paying your contractors progress payments, which can limit how much interest you have to pay.
+These start with low or interest-only payments, which limit your expenses during the initial construction and opening phases.
+Some creditors will also release loan disbursements over time, either to you or by directly paying your contractors progress payments, which can limit how much interest you have to pay.

-Acquire a Dental Practice
+Buying a Dental Practice

-Get More Working Capital
+Getting More Working Capital

 Replace Office Equipment

 Office equipment won’t be as expensive as medical equipment, and you could compare a wider range of loan options if you’re looking to upgrade your office’s computers and printers.
-A simple, online loan might provide the most straightforward financing.
+A simple online loan might provide the most straightforward financing.
 If you’re already working with a lender, you could ask about options for expanding the relationship to upgrade or replace your office equipment.

 Invest in Dental Software